aspose-email-cloud/aspose-email-cloud-docs/email/reference/api/Client/Account/_index.md

 accounts as a single one.
 For example, you can use one request to find messages in all accounts attached to the multi-account client.

-Link to email account configuration should be provided in most email client API functions.
+Link to email account configuration should be provided in most of email client API functions.

 ## Get